R-OH-IT-9599/MAHDAV-ECOMMERCE-SALE/README.md

  Visualization & Reporting: Developed compelling visualizations and reports to highlight sales trends, customer demographics, and performance metrics, providing actionable insights for business strategy.<br/>

  ## Why This Project Stand Out
- ### visually engaging
+ ### VISUALLY  ENGAGING
    The dashboard freature a combination of diverse visulaization including bar chats ,donut chats creating an interactive and inslight analyis <br/>
-### BUSINESS-DRIVEN INSIGHTS
+## BUSINESS-DRIVEN INSIGHTS
    Each vasual is designed to answer specific business question sach as indentifying high profit categories and understanding customer parchasing trend <br/>

-### STRATEGIC VALUS
+## STRATEGIC VALUS
    The insights drived from this dashboard can guide business strateries in sale optization ,regional targeting and inventory planing <br/>

 # PROJECT HIGHLIGHT
 ### MATRIX VALUE